Reducing the cost of acquiring new leads is the goal of every marketer and business owner.

 #1 Quizzes are an excellent type of interactive content

 One of the benefits of using quizzes in your marketing campaigns is their ability to attract and engage prospects.
+With a quiz builder, you can easily create interactive quizzes to engage more customers and boost conversions

 And if you’re wondering, interactive content is more popular and converts better than static content.